Essay mill: Strategies for combating academic fraud

-When a student is charged with academic fraud, his case is typically heard by a quasi-judicial administrative committee, which reviews the evidence.
+When a student is charged with academic fraud, their case is typically heard by a quasi-judicial administrative committee, which reviews the evidence.
 For students who are found guilty, the punishments range from a grade of zero on the specific assignment, to failure in the course in which the plagiarism occurred, to (in extreme or repeated cases) suspension or expulsion from the institution.
 In some cases, students who have committed academic fraud may also have academic honors, degrees, or awards revoked.